Harrison Barnes' Legal Career Advice Podcast - Episode 96

 When money becomes the primary goal, a law firm may end up choosing to systematically inflate client bills and even to bill for expenses not actually incurred for those clients.

---Seth Rosner, American Bar Association Journal, May 1992
+- Seth Rosner, American Bar Association Journal, May 1992

+In the nineteenth and early twentieth centuries, lawyers routinely billed their clients relatively standard fees based upon their experience performing a particular service.
+For example, a simple will might cost $50 at the turn of the century; an uncontested divorce, $200; and, a house closing, $100.
 Some clients, however, complained that such fixed rates led to price fixing and extraordinarily high hourly rates for some lawyers.
 For their part, lawyers responded with the Br'er Rabbit defense.
 "Please, oh, please," they pleaded, "don't throw us into that briar patch of hourly rates.
 Oh noooo!"
-Citing the concern over price fixing charges, the agreed to hourly rates as a standard for the industry and touted it as a consumer-protection measure.
+Citing the concern over price fixing charges, they agreed to hourly rates as a standard for the industry and touted it as a consumer-protection measure.

 - Donald E. deKieffer, How Lawyers Screw Their Clients, p.28

 Because of this sweeping change, the legal landscape has been altered quite dramatically.
 Today, the economic engine inside most law firms is based on the billable hour.

-The point of this discussion is that once you are inside a law firm it is essential that you understand the importance of the billable hour in the law firm's profitability as well as the law firm's personal evaluation of you.
+The point of this discussion is that once you are inside a law firm, it is essential that you understand the importance of the billable hour in the law firm's profitability as well as the law firm's personal evaluation of you.
 As will be explained below, the significance of the billable hour will be different at each point in your legal career.